krobee/Stock-Price-Predictor/README.md

 ## Details
 * used HDFS to store dataset
 * utilized Spark to read and pre-process the dataset
+* applied Stanford NLP to do sentiment analysis on twitter data
 * applied Spark-ML to train a linear regression model